JustDakoo/NTE-AutoFish/README.md

 Keep in mind, if the UI is not set to default and/or you have changed resolution or how your screen represent colors, the script might not work.

-I don't intend to fix or improve it anymore, if you feel like doing so, feel free to it!
+I don't intend to fix or improve it anymore, if you feel like doing so, feel free to do it!